alex86590212/ML-algorithm-for-heart-attack-detection/README.md

 Users and contributors should be aware of these limitations and should not rely on this tool for any medical or clinical decisions.
 The project is a stepping stone in a broader learning process, and its current state reflects the beginning of a journey rather than a completed destination.

 HeartRiskPredictor: Machine Learning for Heart Attack Prediction

 Overview

-HeartRiskPredictor is an innovative machine learning project developed in the wake of a personal tragedy.
+HeartRiskPredictor is a machine learning project developed in the wake of a personal tragedy.
 It is designed to assess the risk of heart attacks in individuals by analyzing their health data, with a focus on pre-existing diseases.
 This project aims to provide a proactive tool for early heart attack risk detection, potentially saving lives through timely intervention.

-Why HeartRiskPredictor is Useful
+Objective :

-Heart attacks are one of the leading causes of death worldwide, often occurring unexpectedly.
-However, certain pre-existing conditions can increase the risk of a heart attack.
-This project harnesses the power of machine learning to analyze these risk factors, providing a quantifiable risk assessment.
-This tool can be particularly useful for healthcare professionals, individuals with a history of heart-related diseases, and researchers in the medical field.
+The objective of this project is to determine if such an algorithm is possible and efficient.
+Our objective is *NOT* to publish, use or market such an algorithm as a innovative solution to todays problems.
+So please keep that in mind

 Data Preparation: